 Community Oral History Grant Recipients

 From among several worthy proposals, the Bremond Historical Society was named recipient of the 2012 Community Oral History Grant.
 The purpose of the society's Bremond Polish Oral History Project is to gather the history of the life of the historic Polish community in this Central Texas town, covering Polish contributions to business, religion, education, music, sports, and farm life.
-Volunteer interviewers will receive training in February, and the Bremond Historical Society will archive the interviews and recognize the interviewees at a public reception at the conclusion of the project.
+Community volunteers received training and conducted interviews, and the Bremond Historical Society archived the interviews.
+A public reception recognized the interviewees at the conclusion of the project.

 A 2011 Community Oral History Grant was awarded to the Friends of Gillespie County Country Schools.
-The project will train and equip community volunteers to collect stories from former students and teachers of the twelve historic one-room schools and three teacherages still standing in rural Gillespie County, Texas.
+The project trained and equipped community volunteers to collect stories from former students and teachers of the twelve historic one-room schools and three teacherages still standing in rural Gillespie County, Texas.
 A few years ago, the Friends organization saved the sale and possible destruction of the school houses, the lone remnants of forty such schools that served the rural population of the county in the first half of the twentieth century.
 The organization hosts open-house school tours and reunions and maintains a Web site on the schools at www.historicschools.org.
-The oral histories will be deposited in the Gillespie County Historical Society, and excerpts of the transcipts will be available on the Web site to help preserve the stories of life and education in rural Texas.
+The oral histories are deposited in the Gillespie County Historical Society, and excerpts of the transcipts will be available on the Web site to help preserve the stories of life and education in rural Texas.
+In their final report, the Friends assessed the value of the project: "These stories give an in-depth look at life in rural Texas during the 1920s-1940s, a time unchanged for over 75 years.
+They tell of a simple and hard life during the dry and wet years, the early farming and ranching times, depression years and war years.
+The innocence of country life, a time of faith with devotion to local church and community, a time of strong family ties, with devotion to country and of patriotism.
+These stories will be used with exhibits that we construct for the county fair and other events throughout the years.
+With the start that has been provided, we will continue to collect the stories as long as we have individuals living that recall their days at the old schools.
+These stories will also help us as we attempt to garner funds for the continued restoration and repair of these 100 year old structures."

 Also receiving a 2011 Community Oral History Grant was the Central Texas Hispanic Chamber of Commerce for a project titled, "Oral History of the Hispanic Community in Waco."
-The project will gather stories of Hispanic life in Waco from Hispanic leaders in business, education, politics, religion, sports, music, and neighborhood activities.
-The volunteer interviewers will come from the membership of the Hispanic Chamber and from the community.
-The project is a first attempt by the Waco Hispanic community to undertake its own oral history project.
-Video recordings of the interviews will be aired on Waco Channel 10, the local community access station, and the accompanying audio recordings, which will be transcribed by BUIOH, will be deposited in the Waco Public Library and made available online at Baylor University.
+The project gathered stories of Hispanic life in Waco from Hispanic leaders in business, education, politics, religion, sports, music, and neighborhood activities.
+The volunteer interviewers were members of the Hispanic Chamber or were from the community.
+The project was a first attempt by the Waco Hispanic community to undertake its own oral history project.
+Plans for sharing the project included video recordings of the interviews aired on Waco Channel 10, the local community access station.

 The 2010 Community Oral History Grant was awarded to the Goliad Center for Texas History, part of the Goliad County Library in Goliad, Texas.
 With the Institute's help, the Goliad Oral History Project marked the beginning of a permanent oral history project to collect, preserve, and make accessible oral interview recordings and transcripts rounding out the history of one of the oldest towns in Texas.
 The Spanish and Colonial roots of Goliad and its role in the Texas Revolution are well known, but the story that lives in human memory lacks documentation.
 The project developers identified potential interviewees representing a diverse cross-section of the community, including citizens descended from African, German, Tejano, Mexican, and Anglo families.
 The memories available from these community members cover topics relevant to the area's history: ranching, agriculture, the revival of the longhorn breed, preservation of the town's major historical sites, and the development of businesses, services, and social organizations.
 Their stories touch on the major events of the twentieth-century--the Great Depression, the world wars, Korean and Vietnam wars, the 1950s oil boom, and the desegregation of schools.
 In their grant evaluation, the recipients commented, "It is hard to see how Baylor's participation could be better.
 You provided us with training, helped with equipment choices, transcribed interviews, and were always available to answer questions."